blue2cat/link-rewrite/README.md

 # Link Rewrite
 A simple link shortener using Cloudflare Workers
 ## Setup
-1.Clone this repo to your GitHub account
+1. Clone this repo to your GitHub account
 2. Create a JSON file using the following syntax:

 ```
 [
     {